Navigating a Complex Product Transition

 Gaps in ownership, process, and tooling also impacted execution, extending timelines and making it clear that teams need structure and support to be successful.

-This pushed me to think more intentionally about what needs to be in place for democratization to work effectively at scale and I presented the findings to my UXR team, manager, and UX leadership.
+This pushed me to think more intentionally about what needs to be in place for democratization to work effectively at scale, and I shared these findings with my UXR team, manager, and UX leadership.